Fisk Jubilee Singers: History

 The singers were organized as a fundraising effort for Fisk University.
 The historically black college in Nashville, Tennessee, was founded by the American Missionary Association and local supporters after the end of the American Civil War to educate freedmen and other young African Americans.
 In 1871, the five-year-old university was facing serious financial difficulty.
-To avert bankruptcy and closure, Fisk's treasurer and music director, George Leonard White, a white Northern missionary dedicated to music and proving African Americans were the intellectual equals of whites, gathered a nine-member student chorus, consisting of four black men (Isaac Dickerson, Ben Holmes, Greene Evans, Thomas Rutling) and five black women (Ella Sheppard, Maggie Porter, Minnie Tate, Jennie Jackson, Eliza Walker) to go on tour to earn money for the university.
+To avert bankruptcy and closure, Fisk's treasurer and music director, George Leonard White, a white Northern missionary dedicated to music and proving that African Americans were the intellectual equals of whites, gathered a nine-member student chorus, consisting of four black men (Isaac Dickerson, Ben Holmes, Greene Evans, Thomas Rutling) and five black women (Ella Sheppard, Maggie Porter, Minnie Tate, Jennie Jackson, Eliza Walker) to go on tour to earn money for the university.
 On October 6, 1871, the group of students, consisting of two quartets and a pianist, started their U.S. tour under White's direction.
-They first performed in Cincinnati, Ohio.
+Their first tour performance was in Cincinnati, Ohio.
 Over the next 18 months, the group toured through Ohio, Pennsylvania, New York, Connecticut, Rhode Island, New Jersey, Massachusetts, Maryland, and Washington, D.C.

 After a concert in Cincinnati, the group donated their small profit to the victims of the Great Chicago Fire of October 1871.
 As soprano Maggie Porter recalled, "We had thirty dollars and sent every penny to Chicago and didn't have anything for ourselves."
 The mayor of Chillicothe, Ohio, expressed "thanks to these young colored people for their liberality in giving the proceeds of last evening’s concert to our relief fund for the Chicago sufferers."
 The group traveled on to Columbus, Ohio, where lack of funding, poor hotel conditions, and overall mistreatment from the press and audiences left them feeling tired and discouraged.

 The group and their pastor, Henry Bennett, prayed about whether to continue with the tour.
 White went off to pray as well; he believed that they needed a name to capture audience attention.
-The next morning, he met with the singers and said "Children, it shall be Jubilee Singers in memory of the Jewish year of Jubilee."
+The next morning, he met with the singers and said, "Children, it shall be Jubilee Singers in memory of the Jewish year of Jubilee."
 This was a reference to Jubilee described in the book of Leviticus in the Bible.
 Each fiftieth Pentecost was followed by a "year of jubilee" in which all slaves would be set free.
 Since most of the students at Fisk University and their families were newly freed slaves, the name "Jubilee Singers" seemed fitting.